julkaswieta/pipeline-tutorial/wpf.md

     Workloads in .NET projects are various additional tools, libraries or features that are not included in the SDK by default.
 They are defined in the `.csproj` file so the command needs a correct path to that file.

 > [!IMPORTANT]
-> It's important to remember that all commands in the workflow will be executed from the root of your project, so you must supply a relative path to your `.csproj` file, e.g. `./Notes/Notes.csproj`.
+> Make sure you've replaced the `<Path to .csproj>` with the correct path for your project.
+It's important to remember that all commands in the workflow will be executed from the root of your project, so you must supply a relative path to your `.csproj` file, e.g. `./Notes/Notes.csproj`.
 Make sure the paths are relative to the root of the project, not the workflows folder.

-5. Apart from restoring workloads, you must also restore dependencies to ensure the project works properly.
-Add this step and again make sure the path to the main `.csproj` file is correct
+5. Apart from restoring workloads, you must also restore dependencies to ensure the project works properly. **Add this step and again make sure the path to the main `.csproj` file is correct**

     ```yml
         - name: Restore dependencies